An Innovative Next Activity Prediction Using Process Entropy and Dynamic Attribute-Wise-Transformer in Predictive Business Process Monitoring: Experiments

 \section{Experiments}

-This section presents an experimental evaluation of the DAW-Transformer model, comparing its performance with that of CNN-LSTM, CNN-BiLSTM, XGBoost, Decision Trees, and Random Forest.
+This section presents an experimental evaluation of the DAW-Transformer model, comparing its performance with that of CNN-LSTM, CNN-BiLSTM, Multi-Transformer (limited window), XGBoost, Decision Trees, and Random Forest.
 Additionally, the datasets are analyzed based on their process entropy to determine the most suitable model for each dataset.

-\textbf{Dataset} - Six publicly available datasets, widely used in process mining, were selected for this study.
-The properties of each dataset are detailed in \textbf{Table~\ref{tab:properties_of_each_dataset_with_entropy}} below.